MicrosoftDocs/microsoft-community-training/community-training/settings/add-additional-profile-fields-for-user-information.md

 ## Permissions Level

-The Microsoft Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
+The Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
 Table below shows administrative roles that can customize profile information for learners.

 |Access Level| Customize profile information |
 |---|---|